akshmakov/LinuxGSM-docker/README.md

 ## Container Overview

-`linuxgsm.sh` script is particularly picky about paths and does things a little different from a typical daemon.
+`linuxgsm-docker.sh` script is particularly picky about paths and does things a little different from a typical daemon.

 In particular this docker images seeks to encapsulate LinuxGSM exactly as it is, to allow for easy transition from non-docker based deployments